Knowing these 14 tips will make your entry to Awards look great

 .
 How many people attend your events?

 Members of the jury panel will not believe what you say, just because you say it.
 Attach additional material as evidence to support your entry, such as statistics, numbers (specific), videos, promotional material, evaluation reports (how you measure your success), feedback & testimonials from those who benefit from your activities etc… to illustrate what you have achieved.

 Use images to illustrate your story and make a point.
 They can be photographs of your activities, drawings, diagrams/tables… Make sure they are of good quality (bad quality images can do more harm than good!) and relevant.

 Ask your friends to go through your entry.
 Whether they know what you do or not, they will have different views and bring different perspectives in.

 A poorly written or designed application looks bad.
 Make sure it looks clean and elegant; and your supporting documents too.

 Proof check your application.
 Spelling mistakes look bad too.

 It’s obvious, but many awards organisations will not allow any delay.
 If you can, it’s even better to send your application several days before the deadline.
 Entering early will show a better organisation than a last minute entry.

 In the end, remember that if you don’t win this time, you will learn from the experience.
 You can try again.
 With different entries, different judges and different trends, awards are not the same every year.

-Enter the Kent Creative Awards now from HERE.
-Deadline is 24th January 2017.
+Enter the next Kent Creative Awards!
+Check all info from HERE.

 If you found this useful, please share it.